snowdj/allanino.github.io/_posts/2014-06-15-monty-hall-problem.md

 Imagine you are a player in the famous game show <span style="font-style:italic">Let's make a deal</span>.
 You are faced with the difficult choice of picking a door out of three possibilities.
 I say it's difficult because behind one door is an awesome car and behind each of the other two doors is a goat.
 You correctly guessed that to win the car you must choose the right door, but there is something else I haven't told you: after you pick a door, Monty Hall, the show's host, choose one of the remaining doors having a goat behind it and open it, giving you the opportunity to stay with your previously choosen door or to switch to the remaining one.
 So here is the problem:

-> What choice maximizes your odds of winning?
+> Which choice maximizes your odds of winning?

 The first time I heard the problem was in a probability class last month and I thought that I had 50% chance of winning either way.
 I was wrong.
 But I couldn't follow as the teacher gave a wordy argument explaning why the probability of winning is 66.6% if you switch doors.
 A week later I started to understand the answer, thanks to this video in Numberphile's channel: